96% reported improvement in premenstrual symptoms: inside Evelyn’s 90-day Consumer Study

 Why we ran a consumer study on PMS and PMDD symptoms

+For many people, PMS and PMDD are still framed as something to simply tolerate - mood swings, fatigue, irritability, anxiety, pain.
 But premenstrual symptoms rarely appear in isolation.
-They can affect sleep, productivity, relationships and overall wellbeing.
-Many women describe feeling like a different version of themselves for part of every month.
+They can affect sleep, productivity, relationships, and overall wellbeing.
+Many people describe feeling like a different version of themselves for part of every month.

 Despite how common this experience is, there is still a surprising lack of structured, real-world data on interventions designed to support cycle health.

-That is why we conducted a 90-day consumer study with women using Evelyn consistently across multiple menstrual cycles.
-Our aim was simple: to understand whether women experienced meaningful changes in their symptoms over time.
+That is why we conducted a 90-day consumer study with people using Evelyn consistently across multiple menstrual cycles.
+Our aim was simple: to understand whether people experienced meaningful changes in their symptoms over time - not in theory, and not in a laboratory setting, but in everyday life.

 How the 90-day study worked

-Participants completed a structured questionnaire covering emotional, cognitive and physical symptoms associated with PMS and PMDD.
-Symptoms were assessed using a framework aligned with the Daily Record of Severity of Problems (DRSP)*, a validated symptom tracking method widely used in research on PMS and PMDD.
+The study followed people who had been using Evelyn for at least three months, allowing us to assess changes across multiple cycles.
+Participants completed a structured questionnaire covering emotional, cognitive, and physical symptoms associated with PMS and PMDD, assessed using a framework aligned with the Daily Record of Severity of Problems (DRSP)* - a validated symptom-tracking method widely used in clinical research on PMS and PMDD.

-- 85 women / people who menstruate
+- 85 participants who menstruate

 - Structured symptom reporting across multiple cycles

-This was a real-world consumer study, not a placebo-controlled clinical trial.
+🧠 An important note on study type: This was a real-world consumer study, not a placebo-controlled clinical trial.
 To date, no supplement brand has conducted a placebo-controlled clinical trial evaluating a combined supplement routine for PMS or PMDD.
+Most placebo-controlled research in this field has focused on individual ingredients.
+Real-world studies like this help capture how people actually experience symptom change across multiple cycles, and represent an important first step towards a stronger evidence base.
+Evelyn intends to support future placebo-controlled research on combined approaches to premenstrual health.

 PMS and PMDD affect the whole body